-In time this will allow you to pivot from a strategy centred around crisis management to a focus on long-term resilience.
+In time this will allow you to pivot from a strategy centred around crisis management to a focus on long-term resilient supply chains.

 According to interviews conducted by McKinsey in China, suppliers, manufacturers and customers have proactively shared supplies, including PPE, idle transport assets and personnel, giving mutual dependence.
 Manufacturers have simplified offerings, limiting them to reduced numbers of locally sourced lines.

-The common thread to helping recovery and creating a COVID-19 resilient supply chain, centres on collaboration and good communications across brands and their suppliers.
+The common thread to helping recovery and creating a more Covid-19 resilient supply chain, centres on collaboration and good communications across brands and their suppliers.
 This also presents opportunities to:

 - Reduce the number of choke points in your supply chain due to mismatched regional availability.
 For instance, by mitigating shortages due to supply rationing or as insurance against supplier collapse.